flaviens/gsoc-sim-mem/documentation.md

 ##### Read data

-As opposed to write responses, one read data is release for each each data request in the read slot.
+As opposed to write responses, one read data is released for each each data request in the read slot.
 Everytime a memory request is completed (_mem\_pending_ is being unset and _mem\_done_ is simultaneously being set), the release enable counter associated with the read slot's iid field is incremented.
 When the _mem_done_ array is full of ones, the valid bit of the slot is unset.

 #### Rank state update